EC 596/597 Graduate Student Research Resources: Zotero

 - Zotero is a desktop application.
 It communicates with your web browser through separate Zotero Connectors for Chrome, Safari, or Opera or Firefox.
 Zotero can be downloaded on the Zotero downloads page.

-- The Zotero bookmarklet is available for most browsers, including mobile/tablet browsers.
-The bookmarklet simply takes a snapshot of whichever website, journal, or article you are viewing and adds the citation to your Zotero.
+- Zotero Connector is available for most browsers, including mobile/tablet browsers.
+The Connector simply takes a snapshot of whichever website, journal, or article you are viewing and adds the citation to your Zotero.
+Download a Connector.

-- Zotero plugins are available for download on their Plugins page, including Microsoft Word plugin for Zotero Standalone users.
-Other plugins created by the Zotero community include keyboard shortcut features, Google Scholar functionality, and other useful tools are also available for download.
+- Other plugins created by the Zotero community include keyboard shortcut features, Google Scholar functionality, and other useful tools are also available for download.

 Save Citations with Zotero